MySimplePetLab logo

 All articles

-Red Blood Cells In Dog EarsUpdated 8 months ago
+Red Blood Cells In Dog EarsUpdated a year ago

 Red blood cells (RBC) are not normally seen under the microscope (1000x magnification) in an ear cytology of a healthy dog ear unless the swab sample collection technique was too forceful (thus getting some minor bleeding).